open-autonomy/spot/README.md

 <br>

 # What is an Origin ?
-An origin is defined as an "a priori" agreed upon reference point that each truck can translate to their local coordinate system.
+An origin is defined as an *a priori* agreed upon reference point that each truck can translate to their local coordinate system.
 So a spot position sent to the truck is always in reference to one of these specific origin.

 Because specific mining use cases, different spots will care about a specific part of the truck to aligning with somthing external lke:
 - other vehicles,